open-metadata/docs-v1/README.md

 ### How to use markdoc tags ?

 Similar to the normal react components custom tags can be used as follow
-Example: Here's how to use tag named 'exampleTag' with some attribute
+Example: Here's how to use tag named 'exampleTag' with some attributes

 ```
 {% exampleTag attributeName='value' %}   <!-- starting tag with attributes -->